 Property #4 & #5

-If we decide to not purchase any more properties, and to pay off the mortgages (we are planning to do this, but we want to keep enough cash on hand to jump on any great deals that pop up) after the deductions for vacancies and repairs, we will be making a couple hundred shy of $38,000 a year in rental income.
+If we decide to not purchase any more properties, and to pay off the mortgages (Update: didn’t happen.
+Check out our post on Buying Rental Number 10) after the deductions for vacancies and repairs, we will be making a couple hundred shy of $38,000 a year in rental income.
 If/when we decide to move away, with the rental income from the apartment we are currently living in factored in, it’ll practically pay for the cost of a property manager if we decide to outsource that and not manage from afar.

 If it wasn’t for the initial action of saving, scrutinizing where every dollar is going, and flexing our frugality muscles, we wouldn’t have had the money to invest in a rental property.
 We were spending almost every dollar coming in and the only savings to speak of was us contributing up to the match in our 401k, and we thought that was killing it.
 That’s what everyone else was doing too.
 But, the biggest difference is that the average person is retiring at 62 years old, and that just wasn’t going to cut it for us.
 That’s why we’ve busted our asses and hustled this year to work our way up from one condo to nine units.
 And more importantly, to build our perpetual money-making machine that will let us retire before 30.